eik-lib/website/docs/overview.md

 import {html, render} from 'lit-html'
 ```

-In the build tool used by the applications we can now add the appropiate Eik mapping utility which will read a set of defined Import Maps (in our example, "site-mapping") from the Eik server and apply these Import Maps to the application code.
+In the build tool used by the applications we can now add the appropriate Eik mapping utility which will read a set of defined Import Maps (in our example, "site-mapping") from the Eik server and apply these Import Maps to the application code.
 This will map our bare import statements into legal ESM import statements pointing to the lit-html alias defined in the Import Map:

 ```js
 import * as lit from '/npm/lit-html/v1/lit-html.js';